s4dhulabs/LFWFBD/Cases/LFCS-1.md

 4. [Conclusion](#item4)
 <br/>

-## 1.1: Insecure Reactive Controls: Authentication<a name="item1"></a>
+### Overview<a name="item1"></a>

-Lockout controls work in a delicate balance where some undesired actions have been identified on the application/system and should be stopped.
+Negative/Reactive controls work in a delicate balance where some undesired actions have been identified on the application/system and should be stopped.
 How it's based on a negative approach (stop/deny/restrict/ban something or someone), it must be implemented carefully, or else a threat actor can [abuse](https://capec.mitre.org/data/definitions/210.html) these negative properties to take advantage of the insecure design to prejudice the legitimate user, enumerate valid resources and disrupt the business logic workflows.

 In general lines, the relationships between the control and its actions in the LFCS-1 perspective can be seen below: